Kim blasts pandemic response as North Korean outbreak surges | Health

 Kim during a ruling party Politburo meeting on Sunday criticized government and health officials over what he portrayed as a botched pandemic response, saying medicine supplies aren't being distributed to pharmacies in time because of their “irresponsible work attitude” and lack of organization.

 The Politburo had issued an emergency order to immediately release and quickly distribute state medicine reserves and for pharmacies to open for 24-hour shifts, but Kim said such steps weren't being properly implemented.
 Kim ordered the medical units of his military to get involved in stabilizing the supply of medicine in Pyongyang, KCNA said.
 North Korea's previous claim of a perfect record in keeping out the virus for 2 1/2 years was widely doubted.
-But its extremely strict border closure, large-scale quarantines, and propaganda that stressed anti-virus controls as a matter of "national existence" may have staved off a huge outbreak until now.
-South Korean President Yoon Suk Yeol told the National Assembly on Monday that the South was willing to send vaccines, medicine, equipment, and health personnel to the North if it's willing to accept.
-South Korean officials say Pyongyang so far has not requested Seoul's help.
+But its extremely strict border closure, large-scale quarantines and propaganda that stressed anti-virus controls as a matter of “national existence” may have staved off a huge outbreak until now.
+South Korean President Yoon Suk Yeol told the National Assembly on Monday that the South was willing to send vaccines, medicine, equipment and health personnel to the North if it's willing to accept.
+South Korean officials say Pyongyang so far has made no request for Seoul's help.
 The North also shunned millions of vaccine doses offered by the U.N.-backed COVAX distribution program, likely because they carried international monitoring requirements.
-Kim still stressed the country's economic goals should be met, which likely means huge groups will continue to gather at agricultural, industrial, and construction sites.
+Kim still stressed the country's economic goals should be met, which likely means huge groups will continue to gather at agricultural, industrial and construction sites.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)